kin5/scribly/README.md

 ```HTML
 <button onclick="scribly.edit('p', ['option1', 'option2'])">Edit</button>
 ```
-This would turn every `p` element into a `select` element populated with `option` elements whose value and text derive from the array you pass in.
+This would turn every `p` element into a `select` element populated with `option` elements whose value and text derive from the elements current value and the array you pass in.

 To provide the user with an option to opt-out of their current edits, you could provide a cancel button:
 ```HTML